-The University Scholars Program designed to introduce undergraduate students at the University of Florida to the exciting world of academic research.
+The University Scholars Program is designed to introduce undergraduate students at the University of Florida to the exciting world of academic research.
 Teamed with a faculty member, students pick their topic, initiate research during the summer, and continue investigating throughout the following academic year.
-Scholars receive a $1,750 stipend to support their research efforts and have the opportunity to publish their research in UF’s online Journal of Undergraduate Research.
+Scholars receive a $1,750 stipend to support their research efforts and will have the opportunity to publish their research in UF’s online Journal of Undergraduate Research.
 The faculty mentor will receive a $500 stipend to use as needed to support the research of the student.

 The College of Journalism and Communications can submit five scholars.
 Students interested can pursue research in five areas of focus:

 Health and science communication, which examines public awareness, interest, understanding, confidence, and willingness to engage with information on health and science topics in mediated as well as interpersonal and organizational contexts.

 Mediated communication & emerging technology, which examines how messages flow to large and small audiences, with an emphasis on how technologies of communication influence the formation, transmission, and reception of messages.

 International and intercultural communication, which views messages as situated in particular linguistic, cultural, and national contexts and is applied in situations ranging from interpersonal interaction to the exchange of information through state borders.

 Political communication, ethics, and law, which explores issues of how public opinion and communication practice are shaped through traditional and interactive media, laws, policies, and ethical codes.

 Strategic communication which examines the capacity and ways organizations–corporations and nonprofit organizations (including advocacy and activist groups) and government–engage in purposeful communication.

 To participate, you must not earn your bachelor’s degree before Spring 2024.
 If you are interested in applying: